 When George died in 1978, aged 84, his dream of a ‘zoo without bars’ was well and truly flourishing at Chester.

 Present Day Chester Zoo

-Chester Zoo is the most-visited wildlife attraction in Britain.
-It holds the title of the UK’s most popular zoo, and is one of the Top 15 zoos in the world.
+The original Oakfield House and stable block, are now Grade II listed.
+Chester Zoo is the most-visited wildlife attraction in Britain, holding the title of the UK’s most popular zoo, and is one of the Top 15 zoos in the world.

 How amazed and proud George Mottershead would be today, to see the huge 500-acre estate that Chester Zoo now occupies.
 The zoo itself occupies a massive 125 acres which is more than ten times the size of the first bit of land that George bought in 1930.

 There are a number of ways to get to Chester Zoo.
 If you are travelling by car, the zoo is not far from the M56 or Chester city centre.
 Follow the motorway signs towards Chester and you’ll see the brown zoo signs as you approach the city.

 Travelling by Train

 Catch a train to either Chester or Bache station, there are easy transport links from either station to Chester Zoo.
 See the Raileasy website for details.